A Guide To Green Gemstones

 2022 06 01 13 11 42

 Malachite is an opaque gemstone that derives its verdant green color from copper.
-It is very easy to identify thanks to the concentric dark circles or “bands” on the surface of the gem.
+It is one of the most recognizable green gemstones thanks to the concentric dark circles or “bands” on the surface of the gem.

 A soft stone, most malachite is treated with wax or resin to give it an extra layer of protection.